It is pretty obvious and common for pets to catch fleas and eventually show up at home with a full load of them.

 2. Powdered deposits and flea eggs

-To ascertain that it is flea dirt you can rub a damp towel over them and if reddish streaks are left behind that is flea dirt.
+To ascertain that it is flea dirt, you can rub a damp towel over them, and if reddish streaks are left behind, that is flea dirt.
 Check the electronic flea combs here.

 Remember to have gloves on your hands as a health precaution.
-Flea dirt is composed flea fecal matter that is usually digested blood and other waste.
+Flea dirt is composed of flea fecal matter that is usually digested blood and other waste.
 It resembles finely ground black pepper.